keyvanakbary/learning-notes/books/radical-focus.md

 * Give yourself three months for an OKR.
 * Keep the metrics out of the Objective.
 * In the weekly check in, open with company OKR, then do groups.
 Don't do individuals, that's better in private.
-* OKRs cascade; set the company OKRs, the group's/role's, and then individuals.
+* OKRs cascade; set the company OKRs, then group's/role's, and then individuals.
 * OKRs are not the only thing you do; they are the one thing you _must_ do.
 Don't jam every task into OKRs.
 * The Monday OKR check in is a _conversation_.
 * Encourage employees to suggest company OKRs.
 OKRs are great bottom up, not just top down.